syntasso/kratix-docs/docs/main/05-reference/05-resources/02-workflows.md

 `/output` unless the container knows the file is no longer required.

 #### Intermediary containers
-If the container is not the last container in the pipeline its `/output` directory will become the next container's `/input` directory.
+If the container is not the last container its `/output` directory will become the next container's `/input` directory.

 #### Final container
 All files present in `/output` directory of the final container will be written